donggyushin/DGLineHeight/README.md

 ]
 ```

-Normally you'll want to depend on the DgSlideButton target:
+Normally you'll want to depend on the DGLineHeight target:

 ```
 .product(name: "DGLineHeight", package: "DGLineHeight")